 - Complete a graduation audit and submit all documents and graduation application to the Registrar by October 15.

 Prior to Baccalaureate, students should select an honoree (family member, friend, mentor or significant other) for the hooding ceremony during the Baccalaureate service.
 When considering honoree selection, a student should think of an individual who has played a significant role in him/her becoming a graduate.
 Please note that while a faculty member may be someone that many will want to consider asking, they will have a significant role in the ceremony and may be unable to be an individual graduate's honoree.
-If a student has any questions about selecting an honoree, please consult with Dawn Dillon [Director of Academic Advising and Learning Services].
+If a student has any questions about selecting an honoree, please consult with Dawn Dillon [Director of First-Year Experience].
 This individual will sit with the student during the Friday evening Baccalaureate service and will officially hood the student in preparation for the Commencement Ceremony.
 Further instructions will be given at Commencement rehearsal.

 The Office of the Registrar calculates all GPAs and confirms that graduation requirements have been met.
 It is the student's responsibility to complete all degree requirements; graduation is contingent upon successful completion of all requirements.

 Diploma Information: Each student will receive a scroll as they cross the stage.
 Inside will be information about the mailing of their diploma.
 This will not be your actual diploma.
 Prior to the mailing of diplomas, the following process will take place: